IvanVnucec/MPU9250/README.md

 MPU9250_getFifoAccelX_mss(&samples, ax, &MPU9250_Handle);
 ```

-**void MPU9250_getFifoAccelY_mss(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)** gets the accelerometer value from the data buffer in the Y direction and returns it in units of m/s/s.
+<b>void MPU9250_getFifoAccelY_mss(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)</b> gets the accelerometer value from the data buffer in the Y direction and returns it in units of m/s/s.
 The data is returned as an array along with the number of elements within that array.
 Ensure that the buffer you are transfering to has enough capacity to store the data.

 ```C
 float ay[100];